wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Price Alert**: Allow your customers to track a product's price.
 By having your visitors receiving an email every time a price changes, you'll have a great way to increase conversion rate, returning traffic and sales to your online commerce website.

-<h4>Free Apps & Paid Apps:</h4> Most of our apps are free (and we intent it to keep it that way) but we do have some paid features as well.
-Our **Pro Plan** gives you access to all paid features and costs <u>$9/month</u> or <u>$90/year</u> (big discount).
-Join hundreds of other paid users.

-Also, there's a tutorial on how to install this plugin in your Wordpress Account: <a href="http://blog.getsocial.io/add-social-sharing-buttons-wordpress/?utm_source=wordpress_plugin">How to add free Social Share Buttons on WordPress</a>
+Also, there's a tutorial on how to install this plugin in your Wordpress Account: <a href="hhttp://getsocial.io/tutorials/wordpress">How to add free Social Share Buttons on WordPress</a>

 == Installation ==